 Please be aware that road conditions can change at any time and the information provided is to the best of our knowledge at the stated time.
 For emergency help in floods and storms, call the SES on 132 500.
 In life threatening emergencies, call 000 (triple zero).
-Council is continuously assessing the road conditions throughout the Shire and will update the MyRoadInfo site only when new information comes to hand.
+Council is continuously assessing the road conditions throughout the Valley and will update the MyRoadInfo site only when new information comes to hand.

 The MyRoadInfo website was developed in 2010 as an online information hub listing road closures and delays due to accidents, storms or rising floodwaters.